wur-bioinformatics/introduction-to-bioinformatics/week5.md

 NCBI hosts the Gene Expression Omnibus, a database containing gene expression experiments.
 You can download and combine these data in various formats and analyse them on your own computer to potentially answer biological questions without performing measurements yourself.
 This course is too short to teach all the skills you need for reanalysing public data, but we can make use of an online tool called GEO2R to do some simple analyses in a web browser.

-After completing this assignment, you should be able to interpret the results of differential expression analyses on quantitative data
+After completing this assignment, you should be able to interpret the results of differential expression analyses on quantitative data. \

-- a.
+  a.
 Visit the [Gene Expression Omnibus](https://www.ncbi.nlm.nih.gov/geo), search for sample series GSE69485 and read the summary and design of the study that produced this series.
 At the bottom you can find a list of samples.
-How many are there?
+How many are there? \
-- b.
+  b.
 What type of microarray is used?
 You can get more information by searching GEO for GPL90.
 How many probesets are there, for how many genes?

 You can perform simple analyses on this data in GEO2R.
 In this case, we will try to find genes differentially expressed between yeast grown in aerobic and anaerobic conditions, i.e., with oxygen vs. without oxygen.